3rd WERA-IRN Extended Education Conference: Extended Education - Toward a Sustainable Future

 Call for Papers, Posters and Symposia

-Please submit your papers, posters and symposia online until March 15, 2020.
-You can download the call for papers here.
+Due to the postponement, a second call will be announced later this year.
 All submissions will be peer-reviewed according to the following criteria: scientific relevance, theoretical embedding, question(s), method, and results.

 Organizing Committee and Contact